sleepymalc/VSCode-LaTeX-Inkscape/README.md

 Now, go to a **relative directory**, in my case, it's in `/Users/pbb/opt/anaconda3/lib/python3.8/site-packages/inkscapefigures`.
 Open this directory by VSCode, there is something for you to modify.

 Ok, I know you probably don't have that much patient now, so I have a modified version available [here](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/Inkscape-setting/Inkscape-figure-manager/main.py).
 If you don't want to know the detail, you can just copy this `main.py` and replace the current one.
-If you're interesting, let's me explain it for you.
+If you're interesting, lets me explain it for you.

 ##### Detail Explanation

-In Gilles Castel's approach, he use the shortcut `ctrl-f` to trigger this script, which will copy the whole line's content depending on cursor's position, and the script will send the snippets by the function
+In Gilles Castel's approach, he uses the shortcut `ctrl-f` to trigger this script, which will copy the whole line's content depending on cursor's position, and the script will send the snippets by the function

 ```python
 def latex_template(name, title):